- Interior Contractor:Rahul Associates

-From the architect.
+Text description provided by the architects.
 Built on a 30’x40’ North facing plot in the city of Bangalore, the program accommodates the Architects own house on ground and first floor level and her studio space on the upper two levels, with a separate access to the studio in the North East corner.

 The spatial planning of the house is done in order to take maximum advantage of the uninterrupted view towards the tree lined street on the northern side.
 Owing to the tight site condition and lack of privacy from the neighbour's property, the two bedrooms in the SW corner open out into a double height dining area with a clear storey window for ventilation and skylight above for natural light.